 The Rise of Low-Code and No-Code Platforms

 Another significant trend in front-end web development is the expansion of low-code and no-code platforms.
-While these platforms are not new, the integration of AI in 2025 has made them more powerful and practical for professional use.
+While these platforms are not new, by 2026, they have become more powerful, widely adopted, and capable of producing scalable production‑ready applications with complex integrations

 Developers now use these platforms to accelerate prototyping, while non-technical team members such as designers or marketers can directly contribute to front-end design and content management.
 This reduces bottlenecks and fosters a more collaborative approach.